 9. Cloudberry (Rubus chamaemorus)

 Cloudberry occurs naturally in the tundra biome, known as a flavorful and edible berry that could match a raspberry.
 They are creeping bushes close to the ground for plant protection.

 It’s a versatile berry type, though not everyone can say they’ve tasted one.
 Cloudberry plants are also called salmonberries, bakeberries, or baked apple berries.

 10. Cottongrass (Eriophorum callitrix)

 Cottongrass is a plant that occurs throughout the world’s tundra and subarctic biomes.
 It flourishes under harsh conditions found in peat bogs far outside the tundra.

 11. Diamond Leaf Willow (Salix planifolia)

-The Diamond Leaf Willow is a fascinating shrub that grows best in tundra climate, though it grows in small pockets of the United States.
+The Diamond Leaf Willow is a fascinating shrub that grows best in tundra climates, though it grows in small pockets of the United States.
 It is native to the North American tundra, where it is called Sura.

 Diamond Willows, despite their name, grow only to a height of 10 feet.
 Like most plants in the biome, they remain close to the ground to protect them throughout their growth phase.

 See Related: Important Erosion Pros and Cons You Need to Know

 12. Eightpetal Mountain-Avens (Dryas octopetala)

 The Eightpetal Mountain Avens is a type of flowering rose native to the tundra, which is also called the white dryad.
 Its name comes from its flower’s shape with eight petals.

 See Related: Conservation vs Preservation